 Bill Alfonso then got smacked by Beulah with a tin sheet above his eyebrow.
 He recalls, "Somehow it hit an artery, and I almost bled to death.
 It was pretty cool!" he admits.
 "If it weren’t for her hitting me with that sheet and me bleeding [hardway not blading], there wouldn’t be anyone talking about it today."

 They had several confrontations, but Beulah remained strong despite breaking her arm in one of these matches.
 "I didn’t want to show any weakness, especially in ECW’s locker room," Beulah admits.
 "I even refused to cry when punching Bill Alfonso in the head.
 The following week I was in Japan with a cast [from my wrist] up to my shoulder, but I never let anyone see me cry."
 She also remembers, "the stench of Alfonso’s caked up blood from our first match was awful!"

 The Dangers and Injuries of Wrestling

 Most remember her catfights with Francine, but she remembers almost getting seriously hurt as well.
-Rob Van Dam had a spot where he would military press her and throw her outside the ring onto the team of FBI (Full Blooded Italians).
-On one occasion, she was thrown too far and landed on the concrete floor, where Tracey Smothers thought that they had actually “killed Beulah.”
+Rob Van Dam had a spot where he would military press her and then throw her outside of the ring onto the team of FBI (Full Blooded Italians).
+On one occasion, she was thrown too far and landed on the concrete floor, where Tracy Smothers nervously thought that they had actually "killed Beulah."